Blue-Beaker/mte_patches/README.md

 This is a enhancement for IC2, allowing crop sticks to be put on other mod's farmlands, as long as it extends from BlockFarmland.
 #### Block Keybinds in GUI
 Prevent IC2 keybinds in GUIs.
 Fixes jetpack being activated when pressing jump with the inventory open.
+#### LAN message fix
+Fixes a bug that on a LAN server, all IC2 messages are sent to the host, instead of the player that should receive the message.

 ### Thermal Series
 #### Fuzzy NBT Recycling